Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 <img src="https://github.com/Nagendra1997/mesibo-documentation/blob/master/forward_mode.png" width="320" height="550">

 ### Loading Editing Group
-This loads fragment to edit the group.
-Members, group name, etc can be edited from here
+This loads the fragment to edit the group.
+Group properties such as- Members, group name, etc can be edited from here

 ```java
             Bundle bl = new Bundle();